jamesnvc/occasionallycogent/_posts/2016-12-02-greasing-the-groove.md

 ## Introduction

 There is a theory from the well-known and, uh, interesting strength trainer Pavel Tstsouline that a very efficient way to get stronger is by a method he calls "greasing the groove".
-The idea is that you perform the given exercise for a relatively few number of repititions (i.e. few enough that each rep is with perfect form) many times throughout the day.
+The idea is that you perform the given exercise for a relatively few number of repetitions (i.e. few enough that each rep is with perfect form) many times throughout the day.
 In this manner, you get in a large total volume of work over the course of the entire day, where each rep is ingraining perfect form (as opposed to training to failure, or lifting in a concentrated session, where fatigue begins to accumulate).

 It is a fun way of training stuff if you have the means and, since I work from home and have a home gym, it seems like something that would be very easy to experiment with.